LucioFranco/dokku-toolchain/README.md

 Simple dokku toolbelt inspired by Heroku toolbelt

 # Usage
-Before you can access the server you must put in your credinetials.
+Before you can access the server you must put in your credentials.
 You must run dok set command first.
 ```
 dok set <hostname> <username> <password>
 ```